FAQ

 How far back does Scope3’s data go?

-We released a new version of our methodology on January 1, 2023 that is incompatible with prior data.
+On January 1st, 2023, We released a new version of our methodology that is incompatible with prior data.
 Requests for 2022 data will use the January 2023 emissions model.

 Are there limits to the number or frequency of API calls that can be made?

-There are no hard limits in place and the API was designed with scale in mind.
-With that said, it is not designed to be a real-time system.
+There are no hard limits, and the API was designed with scale in mind.
+That said, it is not designed to be a real-time system.
 We envision clients wanting to batch data at a deal/campaign level by day or month.

 What is rate limiting policy?

 The Scope3 API does not have a strict rate-limiting policy; instead, the API infrastructure will scale to meet the demand.
-The API may return a "429 Too Many Requests" HTTP response code during high load.
+During high load, the API may return a "429 Too Many Requests" HTTP response code.
 If your application receives a 429 response, it should retry the request after a small delay.

 How many rows can I send in a single request?